Private Hip Surgery: Toronto, Ontario

 Frequently asked questions

-Can I pay privately for hip surgery in Ontario?
+Can I pay privately for hip surgery in Toronto?

 Unlike most provinces, Ontario effectively prevents its surgeons from opting out of OHIP.
 That is why some Ontarians seeking private hip care choose to go out-of-province (typically to Québec, Alberta, or BC).

-Curious about aftercare?
+Curious about aftercare when travelling?
 Read our guide on aftercare when travelling for surgery.

 Can I see a private hip surgeon without a referral?